skandlab/VarNet/README.md

 ## NEW Tumor-only mode

-VarNet now supports a **tumor-only mode** for somatic variant detection, which uses the VarNet-T tumor-only models.
+VarNet now supports a **tumor-only mode** for somatic variant detection, which uses the VarNet-T tumor-only models. **The docker image is required to run tumor-only mode.**

 To run VarNet-T, simply omit the `--normal_bam` argument to run the analysis on a single tumor BAM file without a matched normal control.
 All commands otherwise remain the same.